AI Fluency 4D Framework

 Installs required

-# Claude reads KNOWLEDGE.md via GitHub MCP Claude › Read KNOWLEDGE.md in Fluently-Org/fluently → 16 cycles · 7 domains · always live from main branch # Find cycles that match the task Claude › Read knowledge/index.json — which cycles fit "AI reviews PRs for style"?
-Best fit: Code Review Triage Delegation → augmented (human approves before merge) Discernment → compare output vs senior review standard ⚠ Antipattern: auto-merge without human sign-off # Read full YAML for detailed guidance Claude › Read knowledge/coding-code-review-triage.yaml ✓ Full 4D cycle loaded — delegation, description, discernment, diligence
+# Claude reads KNOWLEDGE.md via GitHub MCP Claude › Read KNOWLEDGE.md in Fluently-Org/fluently → 16 cycles · 7 domains · always live from main branch # Find cycles that match the task Claude › Read knowledge/index.json, finding cycles that fit "AI reviews PRs for style"?
+Best fit: Code Review Triage Delegation → augmented (human approves before merge) Discernment → compare output vs senior review standard ⚠ Antipattern: auto-merge without human sign-off # Read full YAML for detailed guidance Claude › Read knowledge/coding-code-review-triage.yaml ✓ Full cycle loaded: delegation, description, discernment, diligence

 Four dimensions of great human-AI collaboration

-Every Fluently cycle answers the same four questions.
+Every cycle built on the 4D Framework answers these four questions.
 Together they eliminate the most common failure modes in AI-assisted work.

 🎯